svn2github/nyquist/sys/win/README.txt

     box of the Start menu and type the Enter key).

     Find and highlight the SOFTWARE key under HKEY_LOCAL_MACHINE.

+    If you are on 64-bit Windows using 32-bit Nyquist, open the Wow6432Node key under SOFTWARE.

     Open the CMU key (if it is not there, use the Edit:New:Key menu item to create a CMU key.
 CMU is case sensitive.)